-Masters in Environmental Engineering Program Educational Objectives
+Masters in Environmental Engineering Program Educational Objectives & Student Outcomes

 The Program Educational Objectives for the ME in Environmental Engineering Program include:

-Program Outcomes for Environmental Engineer ME Degree
+Student Outcomes for Environmental Engineer ME Degree

 Below are the general program outcomes for all students who successfully complete an ME degree in environmental engineering.
 These outcomes are a subset of ABET outcomes, and include some ABET general outcomes (A-K), select environmental engineering program-specific outcomes and ABET master’s program outcomes as noted.